Magic for Hybrid Boson-Fermion Systems: A Grassmann Phase-Space Approach: Magic power of hybrid bosonic-fermionic gates

 A broad (if not the largest) class of interesting physical systems are composed ot both bosonic and fermionic degrees of freedom.
 Recently, a hybrid qubit-oscillator quantum computational paradigm was suggested \cite{liu2024hybrid}.
 In this paradigm, the qubit is represented by a fermionic mode, and the oscillator encodes a bosonic mode.
 Possible physical platforms that could encode these hybrid systems \cite{kbv4-jj51} as well as software stacks \cite{chen2025genesis, decker2025symbolic, singh2025towards} were studied short after.
 All the evident applications to gauge theories with matter and condensed matter systems also immediately followed \cite{crane2024hybrid, varona2024towards, kumar2025digital, saner2025realtimeobservationaharonovbohminterference}.
 A list a hybrid gates were proposed in \cite{liu2024hybrid}.
 One could instead of qubits consider fermionic modes and a corresponding set of hybrid boson-fermion gates after fermionizing like in eq. (\ref{eq:JC_fermionic_operators}).
 We refer the reader to the Supplemental Material where we provide such a list of hybrid gates directly translated from the gates of \cite{liu2024hybrid} to fermions.
 In that very same paper, they define universal sets of gates.
 Let us consider one of these sets, dubbed the \textit{Phase-Space} instruction set.
 It is composed of a fermionic rotation gate:

 a bosonic beam-splitter:

 as well as a hybrid boson-fermion entangling gate, a conditional displacement gate:

 Of interest to us is, of course, the hybrid gate, which, as we will see, not only produces entanglement between the bosonic and fermionic sectors of the circuit, but also injects magic into the system.
 We will, of course, use the hybric magic as a proxy for quantifying the magic present in the system.
 Let us focus on the zero ordering parameters and $p=1$ case for concreteness.
-Following the definition of \cite{leone2022stabilizer}, we define the non-stabilizer power of a unitary transformation $U$ as the average hybrid magic over the set of transformed stabilizer states.
-The set of hybrid stabilizer states will be taken to be a subset of product boson-fermion states.
-If we consider a non-product state, it would obviously exhibit non-Gaussianity from the bosonic point of view and hence have non-zero magic.
-We therefore define: \begin{widetext}
+Following the definition of \cite{leone2022stabilizer}, we define the non-stabilizer power of a unitary transformation $U$ as the average hybrid magic over the set of transformed stabilizer states defined in eq. \eqref{eq:stab}.
+We consider, as a specific example, the case of the conditional displacement gate $U(\alpha) = \mathrm{CD}(\alpha) = \exp\left[(n_e - n_g) (\alpha a^\dagger - \alpha^* a)\right]$, which acts on a single bosonic mode and two fermionic modes.
+The set of two-mode Majorana stabilizer states can be easily characterized.
+Let us recollect the parity-preserving Majorana strings.
+In addition to the identity operator $\mathbb 1$ and the total parity $P=(i\gamma_1\gamma_2)(i\gamma_3\gamma_4)$, we have the following bilinears: